-Water temperature is a crucial factor for Numerical Weather Prediction (NWP) applications, and as a regulator of lake ecosystem activity.
+Water temperature is a crucial factor for Numerical Weather Prediction (NWP) applications, for lakes vital activity, and their ecosystems.
 It is a key parameter of the lake-atmosphere interactions.
 Thus, detailed representation of the evolution of the water temperature at various depths is an important task.